 Listening And Attention In The Room

-Listening doesn’t add authority or direction.
-Instead, it changes the quality of what is shared.
-Assumptions are tested rather than defended, ideas become clearer as they’re spoken, and contributions improve because people are responding rather than reacting.
+It changes the quality of what is shared.
+Assumptions are tested rather than defended, ideas become clearer as they're spoken, and contributions improve because people are responding rather than reacting.

 Nothing else has to change for that shift to happen.
 No new agenda or intervention is required.
 Attention alone alters the dynamic.